 Qualifications: BSc, MSc

-Helen Edwards, Non-Executive Director and Senior Independent Director
+David Roberts, Non-Executive Director and Senior Independent Director

 Background and experience: David Roberts has over 35 years experience in strategic and financial roles in the private and public sectors.
 Prior to joining CNWL, David was head of the Remedies, Business and Financial Analysis division in the Competition Commission and its successor body the Competition & Markets Authority.
 In these roles he advised on a wide variety of investigations including several in the healthcare sector.
 David also worked for Sainsbury's for 19 years where his roles included Group Treasurer and Director of Corporate Finance.
 He has been active in the voluntary sector as a council member of Livability and the Shaftesbury Society.
 David originally trained as a chartered accountant with Deloitte, Haskins & Sells.